Justin-Adams1/FlexionChallenge/README.md

 # FlexionChallenge
 This is the coding challenge that I'm completing as part of Flexion's Apprenticeship Program.
+I tried to integrate the Flexion Fundamentals into my project as best as I could.

 - To get started with this application, please clone a copy of the directory from : https://github.com/Justin-Adams1/FlexionChallenge